 A student who changes their academic program may request an appeal in that determination if they have changed programs while enrolled at their current college.
 If this appeal is taken up, then only those courses applicable to the new program will be evaluated for the Completion Rate and CGPA components.
-However, all courses attempted will be evaluated for the Maximum Time frame Component.
+However, all courses attempted will be evaluated for the Maximum Timeframe Component.
 If under these circumstances the student is making SAP, the student will regain eligibility for student aid.
-If under these circumstances the student at at this time.
+If under these circumstances the student is not making